K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Days 50-56: February 21-27**

+It's been more of the same for the last several days.
+Tying up loose ends with search and authentication.
+Working to bring it all together.

 **Days 44-49: February 15-20, 2018**

 Looked into Elasticsearch and other options for the gluten free app.